nikhilbhende67/Python_Journey/README.md

    - A program that calculates the number of dogs and chickens based on the total number of heads and legs .

 7. **Sum of Squares of First N Natural Numbers**:
-   - Writing a program to find the sum of squares of the first $$n$$ natural numbers .
+   - Writing a program to find the sum of squares of the first `n` natural numbers .

 8. **Finding the Nth Term of an Arithmetic Series**:
-   - A program to find the $$n$$th term of an arithmetic series given the first two terms .
+   - A program to find the `n`th term of an arithmetic series given the first two terms .

 9. **Sum of Two Fractions**:
    - Writing a program to find the sum of two given fractions .